adamluckydo/ontology/3_Buddhism/Buddhism.md

 ### The Five Aggregates and The Three Characteristics

 Seems like the Buddha really liked listicles.
 That, _or_ maybe it was just easier to remember teachings this way back before everything was recorded or written down.
-In any case, this next set of groups aren't teachings so much as they are ways of looking at experience.
+In any case, this next set of groups aren't conceptual teachings so much as they are ways of looking at experience.
 These ways of looking are intentionally designed to undermine our habitual tendencies of clinging, and so lead to awakening.

 #### The Five Aggregates